Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 Fewer side effects

-• The reduced need for strong opioids results in less nausea, dizziness or fatigue.
+• The reduced need for strong opioids leads to less nausea, dizziness, or fatigue.

 • Many feel fitter and more active, which significantly increases their motivation for rehabilitation.